Ammonius (crater)

 Ammonius is a bowl-shaped lunar impact crater with a slightly raised rim.
-It is located on the floor of the walled plain Ptolemaeus, about 30 kilometers northeast of the crater midpoint.
+It is located on the floor of the walled plain named Ptolemaeus, about 30 kilometers northeast of the crater midpoint.

 Just to the north on the lava-flooded floor of Ptolemaeus is a relatively prominent "ghost" crater: the discernible buried rim of a pre-existing crater.
 The diameter of this ghost crater is nearly double that of Ammonius, and is currently identified as Ptolemaeus B.

-Names

-The crater is named after Greek philosopher Ammonius Hermiae.
+The crater is named after Greek philosopher Ammonius Hermiae (c.
+A.D.
+517–526).
 In the past this crater was identified as Ptolemaeus A, before being named by the IAU in 1976.